แชร์ผ่าน

 Multiparty private offers (for channel partners)

 Multiparty private offers empower partners to come together, create personalized offers, and sell directly to Microsoft customers with simplified selling through the marketplace.
-And for customers that have a Microsoft Azure Consumption Commitment (MACC), every dollar of the sale counts toward their MACC commitment when they purchase solutions that are Azure IP co-sell and MACC eligible.
+For customers that have a Microsoft Azure Consumption Commitment (MACC), every dollar of the sale counts toward their MACC commitment when they purchase solutions that are Azure IP co-sell and MACC eligible.

 Overview of the multiparty private offers experience: